 (***There are a number of Bettinger lineages which do not belong to this family, and at least three of them originated in and around central New York in the early 1800s or before.
 There is one family line who lived predominantly in the "Clay" town near Syracuse, another line who resided near Ellisburg (but not related to our Jefferson County line), another line who were in the Palatine area along the Mohawk River, and another line, who arrived later then our family, who settled in the Buffalo area.
 Whether these lineages relate to our family back in Europe is unknown, but it is certain they were and are not closely related to the Philip Bettinger lineage here in the US.)

 (Please note that although certain records in the LDS ("Mormon") film holdings seem to indicate that Philip Bettinger's father could be a Matthias Bettinger of Germany, no proof has been established that this is true.
-Linking this Philip Bettinger with that German family without proper corroboration is erroneous and wrong, and any records found on the Internet which link these families should be taken with a LARGE grain of salt.
-To date (2016), no one has proven this link conclusively.)
+Linking this Philip Bettinger with that German family without proper corroboration is erroneous and and flat out wrong, and any records found on the Internet which link these families should be taken with a LARGE grain of salt.
+To date (2018), no one has proven this link conclusively.)

-ęCopyright 1992-2016 by Anne L. Bettinger (formerly Hallsted), Fountain Valley, CA. Written permission to copy or disseminate for other than personal or immediate family use must be obtained.
+ęCopyright 1992-2018 by Anne L. Bettinger (formerly Hallsted), Fountain Valley, CA. Written permission to copy or disseminate for other than personal or immediate family use (which means you may not copy or use anywhere online or publicly) must be obtained.
 Write to Bettinger Family Historian at the email address below.

 [Delete the words in caps ("DELETE THESE WORDS") in the email address provided below before sending an email.
 They are there to deter advertisers.]Click here for the email address - and be sure to DELETE THESE WORDS